Fllorins/Fllorins/README.md

 ### Hi there 👋
 ## My name is Svetlana!!
-## I’m Fronted developer and I like it.
+## I’m front-end developer and I like it.

 ### How you contact me:
 - kalinenkomd@gmail.com